josh-lambda/fencing-tester/JOURNAL.md

 In order to test that weapons are wired correctly, it must be possible to check continuity between the wires going to the button.
 This allows verification that hits will register.
 For foil and sabre, it is also necessary to check continuity to the jacket of the opponent.
 This is because foil and sabre only register 'valid' hits on a specific section of the body and all other hits must be registered as a separate off-target signal.

-Within documentation, each pin of the standard connector is only referred to by tis distance from the centre.
+Within documentation, each pin of the standard connector is only referred to by its distance from the centre.
 I will define pinout numbers for them to simplify the creation of documentation and schematics throughout this project.

 ![Pinout Diagram for 3 Pin FIE Connector](3-Pin-Pinout.png)